 The limestone formation at Malham Cove was one of the places that Harry and Hermione camped out in the bleak scenes in the first Deathly Hallows film.

 10. Durham Castle

 Durham Castle in Durham, England, was used for some of the exterior shots of Hogwarts.
-It is in active use as part of University College, Durham.
-It is a UNESCO World Heritage Site.
+It’s in active use as part of University College, Durham.
+It’s also a UNESCO World Heritage Site.